Stopovers and “Multiple Hats”

 It came.

-At the end of my first year in that city college, after I secured the government permit to offer BSED – Major in Mathematics, I was informed that the following school year I would still be Dean of the Education Department but no longer the College Dean.
+At the end of my first year in that city college, after I secured the government permit to offer BSED – Major in Mathematics, I was informed that the following school year, I would still be Dean of the Education Department but no longer the College Dean.

 They could not provide me with a valid reason for the demotion.
 They could not present an official document showing the results of an evaluation that would show I fared poorly.
-I said that had I performed poorly as an administrator why retain me as Dean of the Education Department.
+I said that had I performed poorly as an administrator, why retain me as Dean of the Education Department.

-The writing on the walls were very clear.
+The writing on the walls was very clear.
 I should not stay in that city college a minute longer.
 I resigned the following day.
 I’d rather go unemployed than work with those kind of people.

 To my amazement, amusement, and bemusement, I was told later by one of “the two” that the announcement about my demotion was just a test.
 They were just trying to see how I would react.
-They wanted to see what stuff I am made of specially that they were about to inform me that my “item” (that would make me a regular public school employee) from the government was already granted.
+They wanted to see what stuff I was made of, especially since they were about to inform me that my “item” (that would make me a regular public school employee) from the government was already granted.

 “What?????”